 Survival Seed Definition and Storage

-In troubled economic times, periods of world chaos, and an uncertain future, more people look to stow away essential items, just in case the worst scenario worst scenario should come to pass.
+In troubled economic times, periods of world chaos, and when facing an uncertain future, people often look to stow away essential items, just in case the worst scenario should come to pass.

 One of those essential items are garden seeds, refered to as "survival seed" in this context.
-These garden seeds include a wide range of vegetables and and herbs that you can grow to feed yourself and your family, if the unimaginable
+Survival garden seeds include a wide range of vegetables and herbs that you can grow to feed yourself and your family, if the unimaginable